mwpb/miniMathJax/README.md

 # miniMathJax

-A lightweight subset of MathJax that renders TeX using SVG.
+A lightweight subset (15.8MB as of 2018-09-22) of MathJax that renders TeX using SVG.

 ## Getting started